creativechain/creacli/docs/public-api.rst

 Running your own node
 #####################

-You can run a similar node with rather low efforts assuming you know how to compile the `official dPay daemon <https://github.com/dpays/dpays/>`_
+You can run a similar node with rather low efforts assuming you know how to compile the `official Crea daemon <https://github.com/creativechain/creas/>`_

-dPayd Node
+Cread Node
 ~~~~~~~~~~~

-This is the ``config.ini`` file for dpayd:
+This is the ``config.ini`` file for cread:

 ::

     rpc-endpoint = 127.0.0.1:5090

-    seed-node=m.dpays.io:6620
+    seed-node=m.creas.io:6620
-    seed-node=freedomfirst.dpays.io:6620
+    seed-node=freedomfirst.creas.io:6620
-    seed-node=michaelx.dpays.io:6620
+    seed-node=michaelx.creas.io:6620
-    seed-node=standpay.link:6620
+    seed-node=stancrea.link:6620
-    seed-node=nmh.dpays.io:1337
+    seed-node=nmh.creas.io:1337
-    seed-node=greatchain.dpays.io:6620
+    seed-node=greatchain.creas.io:6620

     enable-plugin = account_by_key
     enable-plugin = account_history